Chigwell Lease Extension - Free Consultation

 Decision in Redbridge

 An example of a Freehold Enfranchisement case for a Chigwell premises is 201 & 201a St. Barnabas Road in October 2013.
 The Tribunal decided that the price to be paid by the Applicants for the freehold interest is £20,071.
 This case related to 2 flats.
-The unexpired term as at the valuation date was 69.26 years.
+The unexpired residue of the current lease was 69.26 years.